-Second, across all of these changes, coding has become a much more public economic and cultural activity (see (Kelty 2008)), and participation in coding has become a major concern for business, art, government and science, albeit for different reasons (for instance, in scientific work, open data has been accompanied by a rapid proliferation of techniques, resources and tools for publishing code written for scientific purposes; for instance, in the many attempts to train school students and others to code as a putative 'basic life skill').
+Across all of these changes, coding has become a much more public economic and cultural activity (see (Christopher Kelty 2008)), and participation in coding has become a major concern for business, art, government and science, albeit for different reasons (for instance, in scientific work, open data has been accompanied by a rapid proliferation of techniques, resources and tools for publishing code written for scientific purposes; for instance, in the many attempts to train school students and others to code as a putative 'basic life skill').
 These tendencies in coding work, all of which traverse and structure Github itself, merit much closer attention.
-Here they signal some of the complexities involved in making sense of contemporary technical platforms.
-Github, we might say, is a typical technical platform because it intensifies all of these tendencies and tensions around the ensemble, distribution, and publicness/participation in coding practice.
+They signal some of the complexities involved in contemporary technical platforms.

 Platform numbers and aggregating practices

-The social media platform Github, started in in late 2007, epitomises and has indeed become a hub of coding.
+Github is a typical technical platform because it intensifies all of these tendencies and tensions around the ensemble, distribution, and publicness/participation in coding practice.
+Github started in in late 2007 and has since become a hub of coding.
 Like some other social media platforms, it has grown tremendously in the last ten years.
 Github's growth flows from a variety of processes that are difficult to summarise or classify partly because the actors, topics or domains of coding are so diverse.
-At first glance, it seems to a kind of online file store where, initially for free, coders can publish, store and find code.
-But much of what flows through Github is meant to be technically and socially 'innovative' in the sense that Bruno Latour uses the term: '" innovative" means that we do not know the number of actors involved in advance' (Latour 1996, 72).
-As we will see, the growth of Github has many facets.
+At first glance, it appears as an online file store where, initially for free, coders can publish, store and find code.
+Some of what flows through Github is meant to be technically and socially 'innovative' in the sense that Bruno Latour uses the term: '" innovative" means that we do not know the number of actors involved in advance' (Latour 1996, 72).
 Such growth is not incidental or extrinsic to platform capitalization.
-As (Doganovam and Muniesa 2015) argues, the capitalizing devices at work in many platforms predicate growth as the asset or resource that supports revenue streams.
+As Liliana Doganova and Fabian Muniesa (Doganovam and Muniesa 2015) argue, the capitalizing devices at work in many platforms predicate growth as the asset or resource that supports revenue streams.
 Capitalization by definition turns things into assets (Muniesa et al. 2017, 12).
-While online code repositories have existed for several decades (most famously SourceForge or GoogleCode), which has closed and migrated to Github), more recent code repository platforms such as Github, BitBucket, or GitLab, attempt to encompass a much wider domain of distributed, participatory and public coding practice.
+While online code repositories have existed for several decades (most famously SourceForge or GoogleCode which migrated to Github in 2015), more recent code repository platforms such as Github, BitBucket, or GitLab, attempt to encompass a much wider domain of distributed, participatory and public coding practice.
 They tend to invite and promote collaborative coding as a social networked practice, with all the appurtenances of reputational metrics, publication tools, user profiling and organizational management we have come to associate with social network platforms.

-Like many contemporary technical platforms, Github has describes and performs its own growth.
-It presents itself through large numbers such as 48 million projects, and these numbers in their sometimes daily changes and updates attest to an investment in future-revenue asset construction.
+Like many contemporary technical platforms, Github describes and performs its own growth.
+It presents growth through large numbers such as 48 million projects, and these numbers, in their sometimes daily changes and updates, attest to an investment in future-revenue asset construction.
 These platform numbers are often accompanied by images that concretise the social identity and geographic location of developers.
 In June 2014, the Github homepage showed a photo of a woman working in an urban office-loft (presumably San Francisco, where Github is based), with lights and professional camera focused on her work.
 It described '6.1 million people collaborating right now across 13.2 million repositories ... to build amazing things together' (Github 2014).
 In late November 2015, Github had a slightly more functional description, and the image seemed to be of Github founders in a press conference in China: